Rosewood1985/ai-sports-edge/memory-bank/productContext.md

 - Animated chart entrances
 - Staggered metric card animations
 - Consistent animation patterns across the application

+### Homepage Enhancements
+- Enhanced hero section with animated elements and gradient text
+- Improved features section with hover effects and animated icons
+- Enhanced "How It Works" section with connected steps and visual cues
+- Compelling CTA section with testimonials and floating particles
+- Improved footer section with newsletter signup and organized navigation
+- Responsive design for all screen sizes
+- Consistent design language across all sections

 ### Accessibility Considerations
 - Reduced motion support